Published by:

 ENFJ approach problems with the mindset of a negotiator.
 They are great at mediating interpersonal problems because they do not try to take sides.
 ENFJs try to find the common ground and broker a happy medium that acknowledges the grievances on both sides of the table.
 They rely on their gut instincts and adapt as more information becomes available.
 They try to read into the deeper subtext and underlying dynamics from which a problem emerges in an attempt to solve the root of it.

-See also What Each MBTI Type Will Do When The Robots Takeover
+See also What Each MBTI Personality Hates

 ENFP